Skip to main content

 2K, Gynecology and Mammography

-• Throughout his career, Dr. Vaklavas has developed a series of research activities in breast cancer that span the entire spectrum from lab-based research to clinical trials.
-In the lab, his focus has been on translation (mRNA to protein) and the discovery of compounds that disrupt oncogenic translation.
-This research has been supported by a Young Investigator Award from ASCO and a Career Catalyst Award in Basic and Translational Research from Susan G Komen.
+His laboratory research focuses on mechanisms of mRNA translation and the discovery of compounds that disrupt oncogenic translation.
+This work has been supported by a Young Investigator Award from the American Society of Clinical Oncology (ASCO) and a Career Catalyst Award in Basic and Translational Research from Susan G. Komen.

 Specialties